Should you opt for a “glassed-on” or removable fin system? It’s a simple question and one that many surfers ask themselves at one point.

 If you’re an experienced surfer looking for every edge that you can get, it’s worth experimenting with glassed-on fins to see if they provide you with any benefits.

-You’ll probably have a quiver packed with many different boards, so it doesn’t hurt to have the odd glassed-on option in there.
+You’ll probably have a quiver packed with many different surfboards, so it doesn’t hurt to have the odd glassed-on option in there.

 As a beginner, however, you’re unlikely to benefit from any minor improvements provided by a glassed-on setup but the convenience of removable fins is hugely beneficial.